banner

 HandlerThe place where events are actually processed

-LooperLoops to check for events to be dispatched, retrieves events from MessageQueue, and hands them over to Handler for processing (if the queue is empty, it goes to sleep)
+LooperLoops to check for events to be dispatched, retrieves events from the MessageQueue, and hands them over to the Handler for processing (if the queue is empty, it goes to sleep)

-MessageQueueStores tasks to be done, generally only allows saving objects of the same type, a data structure queue for Messages
+MessageQueueStores tasks to be done, generally only allows saving objects of the same type, a queue structure for storing Messages

 MessageThe event that needs to be processed